mattwatts/marxan3/README.md

 Marxan cloudified: Marxan.net

 This is the C source code for Marxan version 3.0.0.
+This is an active in-development version of Marxan.

 The software is intended to be compiled with GCC (the GNU Compiler Collection) and to be platform independant between Linux, OSX, Windows.